blinky893/jtd-personal-blog/index.md

 ## Why I built this site

-I built this site as a way of learning some development skills including:
+As well as hosting my portfolio, I built this site as a way of learning some development skills including:

 - how to use Git and Github
 - how to write in Markdown
 - how to host a static site on Github
 - how to deploy a static site with Netlify
 - and how to use VSCode to do a lot of the above

-## ... and who helped me

 But I couldn't have learned any of these skills without the help of developers who took the time to document their knowledge and share their skills - thank you.